airbnb/streamalert/terraform/modules/tf_stream_alert_app_iam/README.md

 ## Components
 * IAM Role, Role Policy, and Policy Document to allow for function
-  * Invocation of StreamAlert Rule Processor
+  * Invocation of StreamAlert Classifier function
   * Getting the authentication and state parameters from SSM Parameter Store
   * Updating the state parameter in SSM Parameter Store